AnilNITT/MERN-ChatBot/README.md

-# Build and Deploy Your Own ChatBot AI Application That Will Help You
+# Build Your Own ChatBot AI Application That Will Help You
 <img src="./Capture.PNG" />